-A weekly mask is a great addition to a skincare routine to add extra hydration, purify, clarify, revive, nourish, unclog or firm, according to the skin's needs.
+A weekly mask is a great addition to a skincare routine to add extra hydration, to purify, clarify, detox, revive, nourish, unclog or firm, according to the skin's needs.
 These cruelty-free and vegan masks are not only a pleasure to use, but they really deliver.
 Use them regularly and you'll see an improvement in the appearance of your epidermis in no time.

 Revive and Brighten